Nonverbal influence: Nonverbal communication and roles

 In experiments concerning the expression of attitudes and feelings, Mehrabian [Mehrabian(1971)] found that when there was incongruence in verbal and non-verbal messages being communicated, the relative importance of messages was 7% based on verbal liking, 38% on vocal liking and 55% on facial liking: receivers tended to predominantly favor the non-verbal aspects.

 In contrast to the literal meaning of the words, during the communication of attitudes and feelings.
-While the environment, haptic, state of the persuader and appearance of persuader are also of importance, often may restrict the discussion to body language.
+While the environment, haptic, state of the persuader and appearance of the persuader are also of importance, often restrict the discussion to body language.

-Nonverbal Expectancy Violation Theory
+Nonverbal Expectancy Violations Theory

-Nonverbal expectancy violations theory was a theory developed by Judee K Burgoon, a professor of Communication and of Family Studies and Human Development at the University of Arizona and her colleagues.
+Nonverbal expectancy violations theory was developed by Judee K Burgoon, a professor of Communication and Family Studies and Human Development at the University of Arizona and her colleagues.
 This theory consisted of five assumptions and was first published in the late 1980s.